 There are also a couple of restaurants here and healthy festival-type food and drinks to purchase.

 I enjoyed walking around and checking everything out, as a photographer, I loved seeing all the images on display and interacting with many of the photographers that were operating their booths.

 We hung out and walked around for an hour before heading into the show.
 If you want, you can rent a cushion for your seat for $3, and I recommend it.
 Also, bring binoculars to look at the paintings or rent them at the show for $10.

 The Pageant of the Masters took about an hour and a half with a 15 minute intermission, and it was a lot of fun.

 The paintings come in and out, and I was surprised there were way more on display then I anticipated.

-The show is very entertaining with lots of video content, photos, people acting different parts out and music played by the orchestra.
-All in all, I think there were around 30 paintings on display.
+The show is very entertaining with lots of video content, photos, people acting different parts out, and music played by the orchestra.
+I think there were around 30 paintings on display.

 The theme for us was “Under the Sun,” and a lot of the paintings were beach themed with some truly impressive surfing ones.

 There was also a part of the show where they revealed how they put together the art backstage, and it was one of my favorite parts.
 It was crazy to see how detailed the process is, and it gives you a ton of respect for the people that create this living art.